utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/using-on-prem-git-repo.md

 > **[GitHub Enterprise Server, GitLab Self-Managed, and Azure DevOps Server (hosted on-premises) integrations are available on Postman Enterprise Ultimate plans.](https://www.postman.com/pricing)**

-You can connect your API to an on-premises or self-managed Git repository to sync your API definition and collections between Postman and the repository.
+You can connect your API to an on-premises Git repository to sync your API definition and collections between Postman and the repository.
 Postman supports connecting to GitHub, GitLab, or Azure DevOps repositories.

 After connecting, you can push and pull changes between Postman and branches in the remote repository.
 When it's time to release, you can publish an API version to make your changes available to consumers.

-> The steps below are for connecting to the on-premises or self-managed versions of GitHub, GitLab, or Azure DevOps.
+> The steps below are for connecting to the on-premises versions of GitHub, GitLab, or Azure DevOps.
 If you need to connect to a cloud-hosted repository, go to [Using a cloud-hosted Git repository](/docs/designing-and-developing-your-api/versioning-an-api/using-cloud-git-repo/).

 ## Contents